beccam/javadriver-gettingstarted/README.md

 This repository was created as a guide to help Apache Cassandra users get started with the Datastax Java Driver

 ## Overview
 For this demo, we’re going to be creating a simple console application.
 This project was created with IntelliJ and uses Maven to manage dependencies.
-You will need both the Java Driver core and Querty Builder libraries in your POM file.
+You will need both the Java Driver core and Query Builder libraries in your POM file.

      <dependency>
             <groupId>com.datastax.oss</groupId>